-2) Medical 74

-3) Hospital Bills 75

-4) Dental 75

-5) Eye Care 76

-6) Telephone Charge 76

-7) Work-Related Expenses 76

-8) Travel Expenses 77

-9) Burials, Cremations 77

-10) Capital Improvements 77

-Section 6.9 - Burials; Cremations 78

-Funeral Director Must Give Timely Notice 78

 Application for Assistance Shall be Calculated on Behalf of the Deceased.
-78

-The Financial Responsibility of Certain Family Members 79

-Consideration of the Financial Responsibility of Family Members 79

-Proration of Familial Responsibility 80

-Eight Days to Determine Eligibility 80

-The Municipal Obligation to Pay When Legally Liable Relatives or Others

-Can Contribute 81

-Burial Expenses 81

-Cremation Expenses 81

-Section 6.10 - Notice of Decision 81

-Written Decision 81

-Contents 82

-Disbursement of General Assistance 82

-Article VII - The Fair Hearing 84

-Section 7.1 - Right to a Fair Hearing 84

-Section 7.2 - Method of Obtaining a Fair Hearing 84

-Written Request 84

-Scheduling the Fair Hearing

-Section 7.3 - The Fair Hearing Authority

-Section 7.4 - Fair Hearing Procedure 86

-Claimant's Failure to Appear 87

-Section 7.5 - The Fair Hearing Decision 88

-Article VIII - Recovery of Expenses 90

-Recipients 90

-Recipients Anticipating Workers' Compensation Benefits 90

-Recipients of SSI 91

-Relatives 91

-Article IX - Severability 92

-Appendixes

-Appendix A - GA Overall Maximums

-Appendix B - Food Maximums

-Appendix C - GA Housing Maximums

-Appendix D - Electric Utility Maximums

-Appendix E - Heating Fuel

-Appendix F - Household & Personal Items

-Appendix G -Mileage Rate

-Appendix H - Funeral Maximums

-Appendix I - Definition of Misconduct (26 MRSA § 1043(23))

-ARTICLE I

-Statement of Policy

-The Municipality of administers a general assistance ("GA") program available to all persons who are eligible pursuant to the standards provided in this ordinance, state law (22 M.R.S. § § 4301 - 4326), and Department of Health and Human Services (DHHS) regulations.
+73

+The Financial Responsibility of Certain Family Members 74

+Consideration of the Financial Responsibility of Family Members.
+74

+Proration of Familial Responsibility.
+75

+Eight Days to Determine Eligibility 75

+The Municipal Obligation to Pay When Legally Liable Relatives or Others Can Contribute 75

+Burial Expenses 76

+Cremation Expenses 76

+Section 6.10-Notice of Decision 76

+Written Decision.
+76

+Contents of Decision.
+76

+Disbursement of General Assistance.
+77

+AR1 ICLE VII - The Fair Hearing 79

+Section 7.1-Right to a Fair Hearing 79

+Section 7.2-Method of Obtaining a Fair Hearing 79

+Written Request 79

+Scheduling the Fair Hearing.
+79

+Section 7.3-The Fair Hearing Authority 80

+Section 7.4-Fair Hearing Procedure 81

+Claimant's Failure to Appear 82

+Section 7.5-The Fair Hearing Decision 82

+ART TCLE VIII - Recovery of Expenses 85

+Recipients

+Recipients Anticipating Workers' Compensation Benefits.

+Recipients of SSI.

+Relatives 86

+ART TCLE IX - Severability 86

+APF PENDICES

+APPENDIX A - 2024-2025 GA Overall Maximums 89

+APPENDIX B - 2024-2025 Food Maximums 91

+APPENDIX C - 2024-2025 GA Housing Maximums 93

+APPENDIX D - 2024-2025 Electric Utility Maximums 99

+APPENDIX E - 2024-2025 Heating Fuel Maximums 101

+APPENDIX F - 2024-2025 Personal Care & Household Supplies Maximums APPENDIX G - Mileage Rate 105 APPENDIX H - Funeral Maximums / Burial Maximums and Cremation Maximums APPENDIX I - Definition of Misconduct (26 M.R.S. § 1043 (23)) 109

+ARTICLE I - Statement of Policy

+The Municipality of administers a general assistance ("GA") program available to all persons who are eligible pursuant to the standards provided in this ordinance, state law (22 M.R.S. § § 4301-4326), and Department of Health and Human Services (DHHS) regulations.

 The program will make every effort to recognize the dignity of applicants while helping eligible persons achieve self-maintenance by promoting the work incentive.
-When possible, the program will connect recipients with rehabilitative, preventive and protective services to alleviate non-financial needs.
-The GA program will not place unreasonable restrictions on the personal rights of applicants or recipients, nor will it discriminate based on sex, age, race, nationality, religion, sexual orientation or disability.
+When possible, the program will connect recipients with rehabilitative, preventive, and protective services to alleviate non-financial needs.
+The GA program will not place unreasonable restrictions on the personal rights of applicants or recipients, nor will it discriminate based on sex, age, race, nationality, religion, sexual orientation, or disability.
 The municipality is committed to including qualified individuals with disabilities in municipal services, programs, and activities.
-As a result, the municipality will promote a GA program that when viewed in its entirety, is readily accessible to and usable by individuals with disabilities.
+As a result, the municipality will promote a GA program that when viewed in its entirety is readily accessible to and usable by individuals with disabilities.
 GA applicants with physical or mental disabilities that require a reasonable accommodation in order to access and/or utilize the GA program are encouraged to contact the municipality to make an accommodation request.